-CIS Disputes Team
+Russia and CIS Disputes Team

 Natalia is ranked in the Chambers UK and The Legal 500 UK Guides for her International Arbitration expertise.
 She has previously been praised by The Legal 500 and Chambers UK for her “fantastic experience and responsiveness“, for being an “extremely good tactical mind“, a “steely litigator with excellent litigation instincts” and she has been praised for her ability to “remain incredibly calm under pressure“.

-CIS Disputes Experience
+Russia and CIS Disputes Experience